 Office & Lab Modules - Also known as engineering cabins, these modules protect people and equipment in more hazardous locations.
 These are often set up for office space, data acquisition, and lab applications.

 Mud Logging Modules – These are similar to the office modules but with some specific additions to help with the mud logging process utilized when drilling for oil.
 They come with equipment like a fully functioning sink, built-in ovens, and vent hoods.
-You can learn more about these modules here.
-(Link to What is an offshore mud logging article)

 Workshop Modules – Set up with a steel workbench, vices, tool hangers, and storage racks, these modules provide all the necessities to keep a maintenance crew working.